sofastack/sofa-ark/.github/ISSUE_TEMPLATE/Ask_Question.md

 ---
 name: Ask Question
-about: Ask a question about usage or feature
+about: Ask a question about usage or feature.

 ---

-### Your question
+### Describe your question

-describe your question clearly
+Describe your question clearly.

+### Expected behavior

+A clear and concise description of what you expected to happen.

-### Your scenes
+### Actual behavior

-describe your use scenes (why need this feature)
+A clear and concise description of what actually happened.

+### Steps to reproduce

+Steps to reproduce the question:

+Go to '...'
+Click on '....'
+Scroll down to '....'
+See error

-### Your advice
+### Screenshots

-describe the advice or solution you'd like
+If applicable, add screenshots to help explain your question.

 ### Environment